sngroup-xmu/netverify.github.io/_posts/2022-09-27-distributed-verifiers-can-help.md

 ## Example

 To demonstrate the basic workflow of Coral, let's take a look at a concrete example.
-We consider the network in the following picture and the requirement: all packets entering the network from S with a destination IP in 10.0.0.0/23 must be delivered to D via a simple path passing W.Coral verifies this requirement in three phases.
+We consider the network in the following picture and the requirement: all packets entering the network from S with a destination IP in 10.0.0.0/23 must be delivered to D via a simple path passing W.

 <img src="/assets/images/Coral-topology.png" alt="Coral-Topology" width="523" height="215"/>

 Firstly,the operater use a declarative language to specify verification requirements.
+The program of the example requirement is described as:
+(dstIP = 10.0.0.0/23, [S], S .* W .* D and loop_free, "exist >=1")
-The following picture gives the program of the example requirement, where loop_free is a shortcut in the language for a regular expression that accepts no path with a loop.
+where loop_free is a shortcut in the language for a regular expression that accepts no path with a loop.
 It specifies that when any p destined to 10.0.0.0/23 enters from S, at least 1 copy of it will be delivered to D along a simple path waypointing W.

-(dstIP = 10.0.0.0/23, [S], S .* W .* D and loop_free, "exist >=1")

 ## Summary